For a quick guide on recycling, download this short version or review the full list below.

 Paper, Cardboard, Metal & Glass, Electronics, Batteries, Bulbs, and ALL Plastics #1 – #7.

 Not only is recycling good for the environment and the economy, it’s actually illegal not to recycle most of these things!
 Plus Clark gets direct financial benefit from managing recyclables as the valuable commodities they are.
 Many other things can be donated or recycled.
 See the list below for more than 20 other categories & information.

-Rethink ways you can Reduce: consider packaging when you purchase, bring a cloth bag or just carry a few items, request that on-line shipments be packed in recycled paper – just a few examples!
-Reuse donate any and all gently-used unwanted items to Clark’s student-run Community Thrift Store.
-They will find a good home, benefit sustainability and student run ventures, build local economies, and you will get a store discount coupon!
-Recycle and Compost all you can!
+Rethink ways you can Reduce: consider packaging when you purchase, bring a cloth bag or just carry a few items, request that on-line shipments be packed in recycled paper or purchase locally to eliminate shipment packaging, refuse a bag – just a few examples!
+Reuse donate any and all gently-used unwanted items to the Clark Thrift Store or to a local Thrift Store like St. Vincent DePaul on Park Ave.
+They will find a good home, benefit sustainability , build local economies, and you will know you did a good thing!
+Refuse, Rethink, Reduce, Reuse and Recycle all you can!